fragosti/renderproxy/proxy/README.md

 #### Deploy

-You can deploy using `./scripts/deploy.sh` assuming you have set up google cloud and kubectl as described [here](../README.md).
+You can build and push the image to GCR using `./scripts/build_and_push.sh` assuming you have set up google cloud and kubectl as described [here](../README.md).